robinisaksson/verktyget/README.md

 ## Demo

-I'm building a demo site, that will demonstrate the different features in real life.
+There is a demo site showing some of the features here: http://verktyget.robinisaksson.com

+This is the Github repository for the demo site: https://github.com/robinisaksson/verktyget-demo

 ## Install